 This association shall be known as the New York State Professional Process Servers Association, hereinafter referred to as the NYSPPSA.

 To Promote and upgrade the process serving industry and its members through the following objectives:

 Section 1.
-Membership in the NYSPPSA shall be open to all persons who have been directly or indirectly affiliated with the profession of process serving for a minimum of one year and be sponsored by a member in good standing.
+Membership in NYSPPSA shall be open to all persons who have been directly or indirectly affiliated with the profession of process serving for a minimum of one year, and be sponsored by a member in good standing with NYSPPSA or NAPPS, or provide a letter of recommendation from a reputable individual or business that have had a working relationship in the legal community.
 Membership is approved on an individual basis and is not transferable.

 Section 2.
 All applications for membership must be completed in full on a form approved by the association and filled out completely.
 Each application must be accompanied by one years annual dues plus a non-refundable application fee as prescribed by the Board of Directors.
 These funds shall be in an escrow account until the application is either approved or rejected.

 Section 3.
 Classes of membership, requirements or membership and the rights and privileges of different classes of membership shall be defined by the Board of Directors.

 Section 4.
 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record of same has been expunged.
 In addition, membership shall not be granted to any applicant who has had their license, permit or right to serve process revoked by any issuing authority unless said revocation has been pardoned or expunged.
 Where no official pardon is part of the law, the Board of Directors may shall review the application for membership of an applicant and render a final decision.